kgdunn/pid-book/design-analysis-experiments/why-learning-about-systems-is-important.rst

 Here's a great example from the book by Box, Hunter and Hunter.
 Consider the negative-slope :ref:`relationship between pressure and yield <DOE-yield-pressure-impurity-correlation>`: as pressure increases, the yield drops.
 A line could be drawn through the points from the happenstance measurements, taken from the process at different times in the past.
 That line could be from a :ref:`least squares model <SECTION-least-squares-modelling>`.
 It is true that the observed pressure and yield are correlated, as that is exactly what a least squares model is intended for: to quantify correlation.

 The true mechanism in this system is that pressure is increased to remove the frothing that occurs in the reactor.
 Higher frothing occurs when there is an impurity in the raw material, so operators increase reactor pressure when they see frothing (i.e. high impurity).
 However, it is the high impurity that actually causes the lower yield, not the pressure itself.
+These relationships between yield, pressure and impurity levels are illustrated below, based an adaption from the book by Box, Hunter and Hunter, Chapter 14 (1st edition) or Chapter 10 (2nd edition).

 .. _DOE-yield-pressure-impurity-correlation: